covid-policy-modelling/web-ui/README.md

    This script will ask you a series of questions—you'll want to answer that yes, you do want to run in local mode.
+   When asked, enter the _Client ID_ and _Client Secret_ from the previous step.
+   Although the script does not say this, for other questions, you can press _Enter_ to select a default value, which is usually appropriate.
+   The resulting configuration will be written into a `.env` file in the same directory.

 1. Setup the database: